 America was engaged in the War on Fat, with each one of us enlisted.

 It was in 1992 when the US Department of Agriculture endorsed the food pyramid created in the 70s, with fats in the smallest category and bread and pasta in the largest.
 By 1996 the FDA approved olestra as a food additive, and fat-free was on labels across supermarket shelves.

 The War on Fat yielded mixed results, including bad ones and worse ones.
 WOW, potato chips blocked its consumers' biological ability to absorb nutrients, causing gas, loose bowels, and embarrassment.
 Snackwells proved to be snacking unwell if nothing more than because a single cookie was never satisfying, consisting of more air and sugar than actual flavor.

 Basically, not having fat sucked.

-Today, olestra is nowhere to be found, and fat free foods are less popular than in their glory days.
+Today, olestra is nowhere to be found, and fat-free foods are less popular than in their glory days.
 My fear of cold butter persisted into my early adulthood.
-Bread was required to be heated to a temperature that would melt the product to a lobster taunting state, and ideally be absorbed into any food it is added to, concealing its fatness.
+The bread was required to be heated to a temperature that would melt the product to a lobster-taunting state and ideally be absorbed into any food it is added to, concealing its fatness.

 But fat was never the problem.
 It was insulin resistance that we should have been afraid of.
-The excess of glucose, blocking nutritional absorption.
-Medical News Today says that “Insulin resistance” occurs when excess glucose in the blood reduces the ability of the cells to absorb and use blood sugar for energy”.
+The excess of glucose blocks nutritional absorption.
+Medical News Today says that “Insulin resistance” occurs when excess glucose in the blood reduces the ability of the cells to absorb and use blood sugar for energy.”
 The CDC finds that 1 in 3 people are insulin resistant, a disease also known as pre-diabetes, distressing the US healthcare system.
 The result: cutting out fat basically had the opposite effect of what was desired.